-Your request has been considered in accordance with the Official Information Act 1982 (OIA), and I can now provide the following response.
+Your request has been considered under the Official Information Act 1982 (OIA).

 As you may be aware, the Independent Police Conduct Authority (IPCA) has commenced an independent investigation and review (Review) of the policing of the occupation on and around Parliament grounds in Wellington during February and March 2022 (Protest).